Cambridge-AFAR/Federated_MannersDB_Plus/README.md

 [S. Checker](https://www.sakshamchecker.com) is with King's College London, UK, and contributed to this work while undertaking a remote visiting studentship at the Department of Computer Science and Technology, University of Cambridge.
 Y. Malladi is with the Department of Engineering, University of Cambridge, UK.
 [H.T.L.
 Chiang](https://sites.google.com/view/lewispro/home) is with Google DeepMind.
 This work is supported by Google under the GIG funding scheme.
-The authors also thank Gizem Cinar for her contributions while identifying the prominent explanation categories, and to Jie~Tan and Carolina~Parada for their valuable feedback.
+The data collection and annotation protocol was approved by the Departmental Ethics Committee.
+The authors also thank Gizem Cinar for her contributions while identifying the prominent explanation categories, and Jie Tan and Carolina Parada for their valuable feedback.

 **Open Access:** For open access purposes, the authors have applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising.